 Features and Performance

-The Linksys Velop is one of the latest to join the wireless mesh network systems (along with Google, Eero, Luma and TP-Link Deco M5) and, since every Velop device is a tri-band 2×2 router, it can (and does) outperform every other dual-band system from the competition.
+The Linksys Velop is among the first to join the wireless mesh network systems (along with Google, Eero, Luma and TP-Link Deco M5) and, since every Velop device is a tri-band 2×2 router, it can (and does) outperform every other dual-band system from the competition.
 The Netgear Orbi is also a WiFi system and, while before it did not use the mesh network approach, instead favouring a main unit + satellites technique, it has recently allowed satellite communication (daisy-chaining), so it functions in a similar manner as Linksys Velop.
 Even if the Orbi satellites are now communicating with each other, there are still some differences of implementation, so let’s have a closer look at which took the best route.